Link groups of 4-manifolds: Bing cells and link groups

-The surface $S$ (and its thickening $\overline S$) will be referred to at the {\em body} of $C$, and the $2$-handles are the {\em handles} of $C$.
+The surface $P$ (and its thickening $\overline P$) will be referred to at the {\em body} of $C$, and the $2$-handles are the {\em handles} of $C$.

-A {\em model $f-$cell $C$ of height $h$} is obtained from an $f-$cell of height $h-1$ by replacing its handles with $f-$cells of height one.
-The {\em body} of $C$ consists of all (thickenings of) its surface stages, except for the handles. \end{definition}
+A {\em model $b$-cell $C$ of height $h$}, $h>1$, is obtained from a $b$-cell of height $h-1$ by replacing its handles with $b$-cells of height one.
+The {\em body} of $C$ consists of all (thickenings of) its surface stages, except for the handles.

-Figure 1 gives an example of an $f-$cell of height $1$: a schematic picture and a precise description in terms of a Kirby diagram.
+The most important example of links $L_i$ in the definition above is given by (iterated) Bing doubles of the core ${\alpha}_i\times\{ 0\}$ of the solid torus ${\alpha}_i\times D^2$.
+These are the links that appear in applications to the A-B slice problem \cite{K2} and to topological arbiters \cite{FK}.
+Figure \ref{cell figure} in the introduction gives an example of a $b$-cell of height $1$: a schematic picture and a precise description in terms of a Kirby diagram.
 Here $P$ is a pair of pants, and each link $L_i$ is the Bing double of the core of the solid torus ${\alpha}_i\times D^2$, $i=1,2$.
-The reader is urged to keep this example in mind while reading the paper.
-This is an important example, and the theory already exhibits many of its interesting features in this case.
+The reader is urged to keep this example in mind while reading the paper: the theory already exhibits many of its interesting features in this case.

-{\em Remarks.} 1.
-The standard $2$-handle $H=D^2\times D^2$ with ${\gamma}=\partial D^2\times\{ 0\}$ provides a trivial example of an $f-$cell (of any height) -- corresponding to the case $k=0$ in the definition above.
-Alternatively, one gets the $2-$handle $H$ by considering the links $L=$ cores of the corresponding solid tori.
-Similarly, an $f-$cell of height $h$ also satisfies the definition of an $f-$cell of any height $>h$.
+{\bf Remarks.} 1.
+The standard $2$-handle $H=D^2\times D^2$ with ${\gamma}=\partial D^2\times\{ 0\}$ provides a trivial example of a $b$-cell (of any height) -- corresponding to the case $k=0$ in the definition above.
+Alternatively, one gets the $2$-handle $H$ by considering the links $L=$ cores of the corresponding solid tori.
+Similarly, a $b$-cell of height $h$ also satisfies the definition of a $b$-cell of any height $>h$.

 2. One may assume that no body surface of $C$ above the first stage is an annulus: suppose an annulus $A$ is present, $\partial A={\gamma}_A\cup{\alpha}_A$.
 Then $A$ may be used to deform the attaching maps of handles or higher stages from ${\alpha}_A\times D^2$ to ${\gamma}_A\times D^2$.
 This eliminates $A$ (and increases the number of components of the link one stage below -- note that it is still essential and (almost trivial)$^+$, see link composition lemma \ref{composition} and also section \ref{homotopy}).
 So while technically annuli are allowed by the definition, only planar surfaces with $\geq 3$ boundary components above the first stage contribute to the ``non-trivial'' increase of the height of $C$.